-Ionic contamination has been the cleanliness concern for electronic assembly manufacturers for years.
-Ionic contamination can certainly lead to shorts in the circuitry of pcbs, but the problem is - the testing methods for this type of contamination are limited.
-They are not able to pinpoint areas of contamination and they are not able to account for any forms of contamination beyond ionic forms, leaving out all organic residues.
+Ionic contamination has been a cleanliness concern for electronic assembly manufacturers for years.
+Ionic contamination can certainly lead to shorts in the circuitry of PCBs, but the problem is - the testing methods for this type of contamination are limited.
+They are not able to pinpoint areas of contamination, and they are not able to account for any forms of contamination beyond ionic forms, leaving out all organic residues.

-Cleanliness is crucial for predictable functionality of electronics because it:
+Cleanliness is crucial for the predictable functionality of electronics because it:

 - allows for confidence that conformal coatings will stick